gracenathh/gracenathh/README.md

 - 👋 Hello, there!
-I'm Grace — a Computer Science undergraduate in Monash University Malaysia
+I'm Grace — a Computer Science graduate in Monash University Malaysia
 - 👀 I’m interested in Data Science because it's fun!
+- 💼 I'm currenly working as a Business Intelligent (which is a combination of what I like!)
-- 🌱 I’m currently studying Advance Computer Science minoring in Data Science
+- 🌱 I studied Advance Computer Science minoring in Data Science
 - 📫 How to reach me: gnat0001@student.monash.edu or connect with me on <a href = "https://www.linkedin.com/in/gracenathh/">LinkedIn</a>
 - 📍 Kuala Lumpur, Malaysia / Bandung, Indonesia
 - 🔗 https://gracenathh.github.io/gracenathh/